 The deeper and longer the fin, the harder it is to break the board free of the surface to perform tricks.
 It makes an ideal addition for anyone learning to wakeboard for the first time because of the increased stability and predictability of the way the board handles.

-Advanced wakeboards typically offer the option of removable fins so that the rider can change the way the board behaves in the water, especially if they are performing jumps, turns, and lift.
+Advanced wakeboards typically offer the option of removable fins so that the rider can change the way the board behaves in the water, especially if they're performing jumps, turns, and lifts.

 Other Wakeboard Features to Consider